Dana Reinecke, Ph.D.

 - Developing a Bachelor’s degree program to be offered entirely online for students with a diagnosis of autism, who are interested in pursuing postsecondary education

-- Working with Sage After Work to potentially offer courses in the OCICU consortium, as well as to create BCBA continuing education courses
+- Working with the School of Professional and Continuing Education to potentially offer courses in the OCICU consortium, as well as to create BCBA continuing education courses

 Community service includes: